secretstartups/handbook/product/product-analysis/index.html.md

 title: Product Analysis Group
 ---

+## On this page
+{:.no_toc}

+- TOC
+{:toc}

-## Welcome to the Product Analysis Group Handbook Page
+## Welcome to the Product Analysis group Handbook

 The Product Analysis group consists of a team of product analysts.
 This group reports to the Director of Product, Growth and serves as a specialized analytics team to support product data analysis requests.
-The primary customer this group serves is Product Managers from various sections/groups, with a primary on the Growth stage.
+The primary customer this group serves is Product Managers from various sections/groups.

-You can read more about what we do at GitLab on our [direction page](https://about.gitlab.com/direction/product-analysis/).
+Read more about what we do at GitLab on our [Direction](https://about.gitlab.com/direction/product-analysis/) page.

-### Product Analysis Group members
+### Product Analysis group members

 * Carolyn Braza: Manager, Product Data Analysis
 * Dave Peterson: Senior Product Analyst
 * Nicole Galang: Product Analyst
 * Product Analyst: TBH

-The Product Analysis group is part of the [Product Analytics Fusion Team](https://about.gitlab.com/handbook/business-ops/data-team/organization/#release-to-adoption) where the product analysts work closely with members from the central data team, including:
+The product analysts also work closely with members from the central data team, including:
 * Mathieu Peychet: Senior Data Analyst

 ## Intake & Planning Process